mongodb/docs/source/advanced-usage.rst

 - Optionally, the name of the shard cluster to which this process belongs.
 Only shard cluster members have this value.

-- The version of MongoDB that this process runs.
+- The version of MongoDB running on this process.

-The second line contains 9 links that control the host statistics page.
+The second line contains nine links that control the host statistics page.
 The current selection is displayed in a larger font.
 These options are: